splunk/observability-workshop/content/en/other/php-apache/1-deploy-otel.md

 ## 2. Connect to EC2 instance

 You will be able to connect to the workshop instance by using SSH from your Mac, Linux or Windows device.
-Open the link to the sheet provided in the **#tko-2023-o11y-session-5 channel** in Slack.
+Open the link to the sheet provided by your instructor.
 This sheet contains the IP addresses and the password for the workshop instances.
-Please

 To use SSH, open a terminal on your system and type `ssh ubuntu@x.x.x.x` (replacing x.x.x.x with the IP address assigned to you).
 The password for this workshop is also provided in the sheet.